 Cinderella-Chase (Pete and Pete #2 Claims) This northerly trending zone of limestone with associated copper skarn zones (local Pb and Zn) is over 2 km long.
-There has been substantial, though poorly documented trenching, stripping and some drilling in a number of areas.
-Three shallow pits of unknown age occur at the Cinderella copper, lead-zinc occurrence.
+There has been substantial, though poorly documented trenching, stripping and some drilling in a number of Three shallow pits of unknown age occur at the Cinderella copper, lead-zinc areas. occurrence.
 Major exploration programs were conducted on the Cinderella-Chase zone by Peel Resources in 1964 and Nippon Mining Corporation in 1965.
 Peel's program included trenching, soils, magnetic, geological surveys and a single drill hole.
 Nippon conducted significant trenching and 12 drill holes.
 There is very little available information on these programs, and some doubt exists about how many of these holes were actually completed.
-In 1976, Quintana Minerals Co. completed an exploration program over the entire zone and adjacent areas.
+In 1976.
+Ouintana Minerals Co. completed an exploration program over the entire zone and adjacent areas.
 Results from a ground magnetic survey is all that is available.
 In 1979, H. Allen completed a 500 foot hole at the northern end of the Chase with disappointing results.
+Mike (OZ #2 and OZ #3 Claims) There has been significant trenching in this area exposing a number of copper-iron skarn showings.
+There is also evidence for a single drill hole.
+None of this work is public domain.
+However, it is possible that this work was follow-up to a 1970 magnetic survey by Silver Key Exploration Ltd.